Friedrich-Wilhelm Krüger: Crimes in Poland

-Due to harsh "politics" of the occupants, the shortage of the food and medications in the cities and towns was extremal.
+Due to harsh "politics" of the occupiers, the shortage of the food and medications in the cities and towns was extreme.
 The Poles were starving (average food allocation amounted to 2,600 calories for Germans, 700 for Poles and 400 for Jews).
 The worst situation was in the ghettos, where the mortality was much higher than among "free" Poles.
 Farmers in GG were obliged to deliver draconian amount of grain, meat, milk and potatoes, which were sent straight to Germany.
 No pay was given to the victims.
 Just in the year 1942–1943 around 633,000 tons of the grain were confiscated from Polish villages.
 In the Autumn period of 1944 nearly 388,000 tons of potatoes were stolen.
 The contingents were taken by force and in the whole process military or para-military forces were used, acting on orders of local SS or police commander.
 In the case of refusal to deliver on time, severe punishments like beatings or arrests were applied.
 Some of them were resulting in sending to a concentration camps.
 All sorts of repressions were introduced, including the death penalty (without formal accusation or a lawful trial).

-To terrorize the population - on SS commanders' orders - public executions by shooting or hanging were conducted.
+To terrorize the population – on SS commanders' orders – public executions by shooting or hanging were conducted.

 The systematic process of kidnapping around 200,000 children from Polish families for further Germanisation was also Krüger's domain.

 People disabled mentally or with Down syndrome were secretly killed by the authorities (mainly by Sicherheitspolizei).
 Later on, the gas vans were invented by German doctor of chemistry and SS-Untersturmführer August Becker (not subordinated to Krüger), to make the whole process faster, more discreet and taking the burden of participating in a mass shootings from ordinary soldiers.

-Krüger supervised the action of destroying Polish historical buildings (without military significance), cultural sites and in general Polish culture - both by stealing the art works or - if they were related to Polish history - burning some of them on the spot (vide: medieval synagogue).
+Krüger supervised the action of destroying Polish historical buildings (without military significance), cultural sites and in general Polish culture – both by stealing the art works or – if they were related to Polish history – burning some of them on the spot (vide: medieval synagogue).
 More than 500,000 of Polish and international (paintings by da Vinci, Raphael or Rembrandt) piece of arts were stolen.
 Most of them never come back to Poland after the war.
-Some of the goods - crucial to Polish cultural heritage like paintings: Battle of Grunwald or Prussian Homage, were hidden in a local farms.
-If they were seized by the occupants, they would be destroyed as anti-German.
+Some of the goods – crucial to Polish cultural heritage like paintings: Battle of Grunwald or Prussian Homage, were hidden in a local farms.
+If they were seized by the occupiers, they would be destroyed as anti-German.
+Policies aimed at cultural genocide resulted in the deaths of thousands of scholars and artists, and the theft and destruction of innumerable cultural artifacts.